 2) The ratio between requested institutional start-up funding and planned external funding should be at least 1:5.

-c) particularly successful communication of research results, which can be traced back to a broad impact of public outreach, and
+d) Science goes Media Award: particularly successful communication of research results, which can be traced back to a broad impact of public outreach, and

 Purpose and aim of the fellowship

-This grant is intended to give the candidates the opportunity to establish themselves as independent researchers with their own research profile and to achieve their academic independence - ideally by establishing their own research group and / or by being appointed as a (junior) professor.
+This grant is intended to give the candidates the opportunity to establish themselves as independent researchers with their own research profile and to achieve their academic independence - ideally by establishing their own research group and/or by being appointed as a (junior) professor.
 During the grant, candidates are expected to acquire significant third-party funding.

-The candidates will be accompanied by two mentors (if applicable, a clinician scientist and a basic researcher), who actively support them in achieving the scientific and professional goals as well as the milestone plan described in their proposal.
+The candidates will be advised by two mentors (if applicable, a clinician scientist and a basic researcher), who actively support them in achieving the scientific and professional goals as well as the milestone plan described in their proposal.
 At least one of the mentors must be employed at the UMC, while the second may belong to another institution.

 The candidates may take part in the advanced training program of the Mainz Research School of Translational Biomedicine.
 A mandatory prerequisite for an application is the commitment of the Department head to finance the applicant’s position after the end of the intramural funding for the duration of the third party-funded project, in case the financing of a third-party funded project has been successfully obtained.
 In this regard, please note that the regulations of the Wissenschaftszeitvertragsgesetzes (WissZeitVG) apply.